Drug Comparison

 Retatrutide

-Retatrutide is in Phase 3 development through the TRIUMPH program (7 trials), plus the TRANSCEND (type 2 diabetes) and SYNERGY (MASH) studies.
-TRIUMPH-4 results were published in December 2025.
-Additional Phase 3 readouts are expected in late 2026-2027.
-Earliest possible FDA approval is estimated at late 2027-2028.
+Retatrutide remains in Phase 3 development through the TRIUMPH program (obesity), the TRANSCEND program (type 2 diabetes), and the SYNERGY/MACELD program (liver disease).
+TRIUMPH-4 topline results were announced in December 2025.
+TRANSCEND-T2D-1 results were reported in March 2026.
+Additional Phase 3 readouts are expected throughout 2026.
+Eli Lilly plans to submit the TRIUMPH program data to the FDA in late 2026, with a possible approval decision in mid-2027.
 Available only through clinical trials.

 Key Differences Summary